California Board of Directors

 Jeremy Zuniga was born and raised in a small town in Northwest Colorado named Steamboat Springs.
 He is the son of a Mexican American father and a German Irish mother.
 After receiving his B.A. in Film Studies from the University of Colorado at Boulder he moved to Los Angeles.
 His career in activism began in 2004, when he worked fundraising door-to-door for the Democratic National Committee in the lead up to the 2004 Presidential Election.
 In 2005, he turned his attention to working in public education in Los Angeles as a substitute teacher for the Los Angeles Unified School District.
 For over a decade he has worked as a History teacher for Green Dot Public Schools serving urban youth in some of the most at need neighborhoods in Los Angeles.
 While working for Greendot Public Schools he received his M.A. in Secondary Education from Loyola Marymount University.
 In addition to his duties as a teacher he is active in his labor union, Asociacion De Maestros Unidos (AMU), the largest unionized charter school organization in the country.
 His work with AMU has included working on various committees and as a site representative.
 He has served on the executive board in the role of Treasurer and Vice President and now President.
 Mr. Zuniga is passionate about public education, labor union rights, LGBTQ+ rights, the environment, protecting a woman’s right to choose and the rights of immigrants.

-The Green Dot California Board meets bi-monthly at the following times, for more information please visit our board meeting platform.
+The Green Dot California Board meets bi-monthly.
+For details and to access our board meeting agendas and minutes, please visit our board meeting platform.